AsielElaouare/AsielElaouare/README.md

 ![Banner](./banner.png)

-I am a first-year student at Inholland University in Software Engeneering, and I'm passionate about technology, coding, and continuous learning.
+I am a second year student at Inholland University in Software Engeneering, and I'm passionate about technology, coding, and continuous learning.
 Welcome to my GitHub profile where you'll find a collection of my projects, contributions, and experiments in the world of software development.

 <br>